Alejandro Guzmán Brito

 Alejandro Ángel Guzmán Brito (21 March 1945 – 13 August 2021) was a Chilean lawyer and historian.

 Biography

 He was an emeritus Roman Law professor at the Law Faculty of the Pontifical Catholic University of Valparaíso and served as rector of the Metropolitan University of Educational Sciences from 1989 to 1990.
-Brito died of COVID-19 in 2021.
+Brito died of COVID-19 on 13 August 2021, at age 76 in Valparaíso.

-In 2017, he presented the book Las Instituciones de Gayo, which was wrote by Francisco Samper Polo.
+In 2017, he presented the book Las Instituciones de Gayo, which was written by Francisco Samper Polo.